KeMBro2012/cryptotoy/README.md

 Nothing.
 Absolutely nothing.
 Actually, the product of my boredom.

 I'm not a crypto expert, this probably isn't secure, and it's probably not wise to pretend it is, so don't; or do, but do so at your own risk.
-If you *are* a crypto xpert, by all means, audit this (when it's done -- there's nothing here to audit right now) and let me know what you think; I'm not going for secure, just functional, but if I manage both, I'll be ecstatic!
+If you *are* a crypto expert, by all means, audit this (when it's done -- there's nothing here to audit right now) and let me know what you think; I'm not going for secure, just functional, but if I manage both, I'll be ecstatic!

 ## If you're not a crypto expert, why are you wasting your time implementing a crypto algothm?